tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ## PCA

 Let's do some quick biological inference now that you know how to call genotypes.
-We'll use ANGSD to calculate genotype posterior probabilities and output these to a binary file `-doGeno 32`, which we'll use an input to the progra ngsCovar in order to calculate a genetic covariance matrix for all of the Lake Masoko *A. calliptera* individuals. ngsCovar is part of the [ngsTools](https://github.com/mfumagalli/ngsTools) software toolbox, which is a set of programs for analyzing genetic data and particularly suited to working with ANGSD outputs.
-This covariance matrix will allow us to perfrom a Principle Component Analysis (PCA) using our genetic data.
-We are not hard-calling gentoypes and so can better avoid snow-balling error from incorrectly called genotypes.
+We'll use ANGSD to calculate genotype posterior probabilities and output these to a binary file with `-doGeno 32`, which we'll use as input to the program ngsCovar in order to calculate a genetic covariance matrix for all of the Lake Masoko *A. calliptera* individuals. ngsCovar is part of the [ngsTools](https://github.com/mfumagalli/ngsTools) software toolbox, which is a set of programs for analyzing NGS genetic data and is particularly suited to working with ANGSD outputs.
+The covariance matrix enables us to perform a Principle Component Analysis (PCA) of genome-wide genetic variation.
+We are not hard-calling genotypes and so can better avoid snow-balling error from incorrectly called genotypes.
 There are [other](http://www.popgen.dk/angsd/index.php/PCA) ways of performing PCA with ANGSD, so this is just a demonstration of one approach.
 <br>